 Upon the passing of indeed her significant other, she repudiated every one of her assets at court and turned into a Third Order Franciscan.
-Saint Elizabeth of Hungary also kept on working with the poor until her demise in 1231.
+Saint Elizabeth of Hungary also worked with the poor until her demise in 1231.
 She was just 24 years of age.
-Fortunately for us, there was another holy person who passed on that year, Saint Anthony of Padua, another Franciscan.
+Fortunately, Saint Anthony of Padua, another Franciscan, and another holy person passed on that year.

-Holy person, Saint Elizabeth of Hungary was brought into the world in Hungary in 1207 AD, the girl of the King of Hungary, Alexander II.
-At four years old she was pledged to the youngster, Louis, child of the Landgrave of Thuringia to whose court she was shipped off to be raised and taught.
+The holy person, Saint Elizabeth of Hungary, was brought into the world in Hungary in 1207 AD, the girl of the King of Hungary, Alexander II.
+At four years old, she was pledged to the youngster Louis, child of the Landgrave of Thuringia, to whose court she was shipped off to be raised and taught.

 Biography of Saint Elizabeth of Hungary

 Date of birth/ Feast Day: 7 July 1207

 Place of birth: Hungary